Breeze/breeze.github.io/doc-js/server-ajaxadapter.md

 ## The AngularJS $http adapter

-Many Angular developers prefer to use Angular's native `$http` AJAX component; *we do*.
+Many AngularJS developers prefer to use AngularJS's native `$http` AJAX component; *we do*.

 You *could* designate this as your AJAX adapter as follows:

     angular.module('app').run(['$http', function($http) {
         var ajax = breeze.config.initializeAdapterInstance('ajax', 'angular');
-        ajax.setHttp($http); // use the $http instance that Angular injected into your app.
+        ajax.setHttp($http); // use the $http instance that AngularJS injected into your app.
     }]);

-However, there's **a much better way to prepare Breeze for Angular**, a way that not only selects the Breeze 'angular' AJAX adapter but also **configures Breeze to us Angular's `$q` promises** and chooses the best Breeze **'modelLibrary' adapter for data binding** with Angular.
+However, there's **a much better way to prepare Breeze for AngularJS**, a way that not only selects the Breeze 'angular' AJAX adapter but also **configures Breeze to us AngularJS's `$q` promises** and chooses the best Breeze **'modelLibrary' adapter for data binding** with AngularJS.

-It's an Angular module called the "**Breeze Angular Service**".
-You can download it from github or install the package [as described here](breeze-angular "Breeze Angular Service").
+It's an AngularJS module called the "**Breeze AngularJS Service**".
+You can download it from github or install the package [as described here](breeze-angular "Breeze AngularJS Service").

 Then wire it up when your app boots:

     angular.module('app', ['breeze.angular'])
-           // merely depending on the 'breeze' service configures Breeze for Angular .run(['breeze', function() {/* noop - unless you want do do something */}]);
+           // merely depending on the 'breeze' service configures Breeze for AngularJS .run(['breeze', function() {/* noop - unless you want do do something */}]);

-Internally, the "Breeze Angular Service" makes the same AJAX adapter configuration shown above ... as well as other configurations.
+Internally, the "Breeze AngularJS Service" makes the same AJAX adapter configuration shown above ... as well as other configurations.

 # Configuring an AJAX adapter